victormeloasm/3DGalaxy/README.md

 ## Credits

-This project was created by [Your Name](https://github.com/yourusername).
+This project was created by Víctor Duarte Melo.
 Special thanks to the MATLAB community and contributors for their support.

 ---